twistedfall/opencv-rust/README.md

 ## Contributor's Guide

 The binding generator code lives in a separate crate under [binding-generator](binding-generator).
-During the build phase (with `buildtime-bindgen` feature enabled) it creates bindings from the header files and puts them into [bindings](bindings) directory.
+During the build phase it creates bindings from the header files and puts them into [bindings](bindings) directory.
 Those are then transferred to [src](src) for the consumption by the crate users.

 The crate itself, as imported by users, consists of generated rust code in [src](src) committed to the repo.
 This way, users don't have to handle the code generation overhead in their builds.
 When developing this crate,